The Isoperimetric Inequality for Compact Rank One Symmetric Spaces and Beyond

-In the figure below, we review the definition of the seperation and needle seperation distances on an example:
+In the figure below, we review the definition of the separation and needle separation distances on an example:

-In the upper part one can find the graph of the function $C\cos(t)^n$ on the interval $[-\pi/2,+\pi/2]$, for some $n>1$ where $C$ is the normalisation constant.
-On the left and right hand sides of the interval $[-\pi/2,+\pi/2]$, we find two sub-intervals with two given measures (say $\kappa_1$ and $\kappa_2$).
-The needle seperation distance for the needle $([-\pi/2,+\pi/2], C\cos(t)^n dt)$ is the (Hausdorff) distance between these two intervals.
-Below the graph of this needle, one can observe a disc which is seen as the projection of a (hemi) sphere.
+In the upper part, one can find the graph of the function $C\cos(t)^n$ on the interval $(-\pi/2,+\pi/2)$, for some $n>1$ where $C$ is the normalizing constant.
+On the left and right hand sides of the interval $(-\pi/2,+\pi/2)$, we find two sub-intervals with two given measures (say $\kappa_1$ and $\kappa_2$).
+The separation distance for the needle $((-\pi/2,+\pi/2), C\cos(t)^n dt)$ is the distance between these two intervals where the distance is defined in definition \ref{duf} (and should not be confused with the Hausdorff distance).
+Below the graph of this needle, one can observe a disc which is seen as the projection of a (hemi)-sphere.
 The diameter of the sphere is equal to the diameter of the needle pictured above it.
 The left and right hand sides of this disc are the projection of two spherical balls.
 Each spherical ball has a measure equal to the measure of the interval on the needle shown above it.
-The speration distance for this sphere is now defined to be the (Hausdorff) distance between these two spherical balls.
+The separation distance for this sphere is now defined to be the distance (in the sense of definition \ref{duf}) between these two spherical balls.